 Continuous Professional Learning (CPL)

 PIBC has developed an online system for the reporting and storage of members’ CPL activity details through PIBC's online database.
-For all completed learning activities, members use their PIBC username and password to login, and then use the online CPL reporting form to submit and report their CPL activities and corresponding Learning Units.
+For all completed learning activities, members can use their PIBC username and password to log in to use the online CPL reporting form to submit and report their CPL activities and corresponding Learning Units.
 Members can also view their current summary of CPL activities online.